NIMS-DA/nimo-gui-streamlit/README.md

-# nimo-controller-old
+# nimo-gui-streamlit
-This is the GUI controller of NIMO.
+This is the GUI by streamlit of NIMO.
 The GUI starts as a browser application.

 NIMO must be installed from [https://nims-da.github.io/nimo](https://github.com/NIMS-DA/nimo) beforehand when used.